RJoshi141/Taskly/README.md

 ### ⭐️ Support

-If you like Taskly, consider starring ⭐ the repo to support future updates!
+If you like **Taskly**, please consider starring ⭐ the repo to support future updates and features!